kno10/python-kmedoids/docs/index.rst

 ---------------------------------------

-This package includes :ref:`DynMSC<dynmsc>`, an algorithm that optimizes the Medoid Silhouette, and chooses the "optimal" number of clusters in a range of 2..kmax.
+This package includes :ref:`DynMSC<dynmsc>`, an algorithm that optimizes the Medoid Silhouette, and chooses the "optimal" number of clusters in a range of kmin..kmax.
 Beware that if you allow a too large kmax, the optimum result will likely have many one-elemental clusters.
 A too high kmax may mask more desirable results, hence it is recommended that you choose only 2-3 times the number of clusters you expect as maximum.